Jonathan-R-Anderson/internetcomputer/README.md

 ## Shell Integration

-The build pulls the TTY shell from the external repository using `scripts/fetch_shell.sh`.\
+The build pulls the TTY shell from the external repository using `scripts/fetch_shell.sh`.
+Before compiling it, `scripts/check_shell_support.sh` verifies that the kernel provides the required terminal and keyboard drivers.
+If these checks fail the build stops and explains what is missing.
 Because the `fetch_shell` Makefile target is marked as phony, this step runs on every build, ensuring the latest shell sources are fetched and compiled into the image automatically.
 The shell's prompt now dynamically displays the logged-in user, namespace, current directory and CPU privilege level using the format `user@namespace:/path(permission)`.

 ## Object Namespace Overview